-The Register will be audited on a six-monthly basis.
-A report about the outcomes, including potential trends and patterns showing possible vulnerabilities regarding individuals or organisations, will be made to the ELT and Audit and Risk Committee.
+The Gifts Benefits and Hospitality Register will be assessed and reported to the Executive Leadership Team and Audit and Risk Committee every six months.
+The report will include outcomes, including potential trends and patterns showing possible vulnerabilities regarding individuals or organisations.

-Any matters of noncompliance which are identified by the Governance Unit between audits will be raised with the Chief Executive Officer (or delegate).
+Any matters of noncompliance which are identified by the Governance Unit will be raised with the Chief Executive Officer (or delegate).

-As required by the Act, one or more gifts received by a Councillor, Officer or personnel acting on behalf of Council from a person or persons with a total value of \$500 in the preceding 5 years, means that the Councillor or Officer has a conflict of interest in relation to the person or organization who offered the gift(s).
-If this threshold is reached, the Governance Unit will remind the Councillor, Officer or personnel acting on behalf of Council in writing of their obligations under the Act about the conflict of interest provisions and that the gift must be declared in their next Ordinary Interest Return.
-The Governance Unit will audit Ordinary Interest Return declarations that are submitted and report to the Chief Executive Officer if omissions are made.
-It is noted however that it is the responsibility of the person completing the Ordinary Return that this is done accurately.
+As required by the Act, one or more gifts received by a Councillor, Officer or personnel acting on behalf of Council from a person or persons with a total value of \$500 or if an amount is prescribed for the purposes in subsection 128 (Material Conflict of Interest), in the preceding 5 years, means that the Councillor or Officer has a conflict of interest in relation to the person or organization who offered the gift(s).
+If this threshold is reached, the Governance Unit will remind the Councillor, Officer or personnel acting on behalf of Council in writing of their obligations under the Act about the conflict of interest provisions and that the gift must be declared in their next Personal Interest Return.
+The Governance Unit will assess Personal Interest Return declarations that are submitted and report to the Chief Executive Officer if omissions are made.
+It is noted however that it is the responsibility of the person completing the Personal Return that this is done accurately.